maan134/nodejs-defectdojo/README.md

-Github Actions NodeJS Scan and publish results to DefectDojo
+GitHub Actions NodeJS Scan and publish results to DefectDojo